I. Purpose

 of the particular computer and web browser in use, to interact with

 the concepts under study.
-If the simulations do not work in your
+If a simulation does not work in your

 below.